abbyparr/assignment-5-advanced-r/README.md

 Abby Parrish C/C++ 4/19/24

-The purpose of my script is to .
-In order to run my script you need the files, '', ''.
-These files include information on .
+The purpose of my script is to load data into R, organize the data, create graphs to show correlations, and perform Exploratory Data Analysis.
+In order to run my script you need the files,  “Gene_Expression_Data.xlsx”, “Gene_Information.csv”, and “Sample_Information.tsv”, to be loaded into RStudio.
+These files include information on gene information and expression.
 In order for my script to run, the libraries needed are .
-During the process of running my script, filed that should be made are ''.

-#a list of instructions detailing how to use run your script on any machine (not just yours)
+During the process of running my script, multiple graphs such as a histogram, a clustermap, a bar chart, and a heatmap should be created.
+In order to run my script on any machine, RStudio needs to be downloaded and initialized.
+The code should then be ran and the outputs should show.